Charles Manning (basketball)

-Charles Manning Jr (born October 22, 1998) is an American professional basketball player for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).
+Charles Maurice Manning Jr. (born October 22, 1998) is an American professional basketball player for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

-Charles is a graduate of the University of South Alabama.
-During his college years, Charles was repeatedly included in the All-American team, and in 2019, he was named the Player of the Year in his NCAA conference.
+College career

+Manning began his college career at Florida SouthWestern and was a junior college All-American.
+After two seasons, he transferred to LSU.
+He was sidelined during his junior season with a broken foot.
+Manning averaged 7.9 points and 3.2 rebounds per game during the COVID-19 shortened 2019-20 season.
+He played six games in 2020-21 and averaged 4.2 points and 3.0 rebounds per game before entering the transfer portal.
+Manning ultimately chose to transfer to South Alabama.
+He was named to the Second Team all-Sun Belt and first-team National Association of Basketball Coaches all-district after leading the Jaguars in scoring with 15.4 points per game.

 Professional career

-In 2022, Charles moved to Europe and began his professional career with Metalac Belgrade, where he averaged 12.4 points, 3.8 rebounds, and 3.8 assists.
+In 2022, Manning moved to Europe and began his professional career with Metalac Belgrade, where he averaged 12.4 points, 3.8 rebounds, and 3.8 assists.

 In February 2023, Manning joined FMP Belgrade.
+In seven games, he averaged 15.6 points per game.

 On June 14, 2023, Manning signed a contract with the German club Oldenburg from the Basketball Bundesliga.
+He averaged 16.5 points per game while shooting 47% from three-point range.

 On July 25, 2024, Manning signed a contract with the Italian club Napoli.

 In December 2024, Charles signed a contract with the Russian club Avtodor.
 He left the team in August 2025.

 In August 2025, Charles signed a contract with the Turkish club Karşıyaka.